Practical information for students going abroad

 You are responsible for the entire visa process.

-If you are going to a country that requires a visa, you must submit your visa application as soon as possible after receiving your admission letter or equivalent, as processing times can be long.
+If you are going to a country that requires a visa, you must submit your visa application as soon as possible after receiving your admission letter or equivalent from your host university, as processing times can be long.

 Prepare the documents required for your visa application as soon as possible.
 In some cases, you may need to provide a medical certificate.